 I have been busy brainstorming ways to get M and M excited about reading on their own.
-I mentioned my plan to make quiet reading a priority, but I want to take it a step further.
+We do plenty of reading activities and this one just seemed to be a perfect fit for our new independent readers.
 I decided to create a printable book report template that I could easily print out for them when they reach the end of the book.
 (And since I was doing it for myself… well you know… I did it for you too! )

 I made them very simple.
 After all we want this to be fun right!
 I made 6 different templates.
 They all ask for Title, Author and Illustrator.
 They all have a place for notes.
 But the bottom half of all 6 is different.

 The Character Book Report will help kids become even more familiar with the characters they are reading about.
 This one would be great for book series where the characters are the same in every book.

 Draw a Picture Book Report has a space at the bottom for drawing a picture of a scene in the book.
 If you have younger kids or kids who are resistant to writing this would be the best one to use.